oelgoetz/FlareTool02/README.md

 This application creates a Flare Build project from a number of Flare projets by copying and fetching all necessary files.

 # Getting Started
-1. Installation process: Not yet defined.
-Currently the program runs in debug mode from visual studio.
+1. Installation process: Not necessary.
 2. Software dependencies: If you want to create output you need a flare compiler istalled. madbuild.exe must be defined in your PATH variable
 3. Latest releases: Not defined.
 4. API references: Not defined.

 # Build and Test
-TODO: Describe and show how to build your code and run the tests.
 Command Line arguments:
 1: Build type.
 Possible values:
 -V4Help